sforsell/phase-0-tracks/databases/whetherOrNot/README.md

-# Whether or Not
+# Weather or Not

 ## the fashion outfit picker

-> Whether or Not is your personal stylist that picks an outfit for you, depending on what the weather is.
+> Weather or Not is your personal stylist that picks an outfit for you, depending on what the weather is.

 ----
 ## usage